Zeyu-Li/PyGithub_sorter/README.md

 ## About

-This project sorts a Github repository to alphabetical order
+This project sorts your public Github repositories to alphabetical order

+Enter the access token or username and password as strings separated by a comma and your user name in the code and run to get the desired output

 ## How to Use